NLeSC/noodles/doc/source/eating.rst

     ...

-The ``@schedule`` decorators take care that the functions actually return *promises* in stead of values.
+The ``@schedule`` decorators takes care that the functions actually return *promises* instead of values.
 Such a ``PromisedObject`` is a placeholder for the expected result.
 It stores the workflow graph that is needed to compute the promise.
 When another `schedule`-decorated function is called with a promise, the graphs of the dependencies are merged to create a new workflow graph.

+..
+NOTE:: The promised object can be of any type and can be used as a normal object.
+          You access attributes and functions of the object that is promised as you normally would.
+          Be aware, however, that it is important to program in a functional way, so changing the attributes of a promised object is not a good idea.
+          Instead, return a copy of the object with the changed values.

 Doing things parallel
 ~~~~~~~~~~~~~~~~~~~~~